Night harvest in the Willamette Valley

 For others, it’s quite intentional.
 Harvesting by night offers an array of attractive qualities, from chilly clusters to getting an early jump on the day’s winemaking duties.

 Maggie Harrison of Antica Terra says about a third of her label’s fruit is harvested by night.
 She appreciates the logistical gift of showing up to the winery early in the morning with fresh fruit waiting on the crush pad.
 She cites the integrity of the clusters, which maintain their shape and firm build amid cooler evening temperatures.
-Additionally, Harrison also considers the health of her picking crews, who are likely to be more energized during a nighttime pick, especially with harvests creeping earlier and warmer every year.
+Additionally, Harrison also considers the health of her picking crews, who are likely to be more energized during a nighttime pick, especially during a particularly early or warm harvest.

 Dan Rinke of Johan Vineyards in Rickreall was working in California wine country in the mid 2000s when night picks became a hot topic.
 He says it has taken about a decade for Oregon to accept the idea, although it’s still only done by a handful of labels.
 “I’m not necessarily a proponent, but I see the pros and cons,” he adds.
 “I would exclusively do it if I could clone myself and be in two places at once.”